 - United States Supreme Court Justice Potter Stewart, 1964

-The topic of defining sepsis and SIRS has yet to appear in the exam, but it is still worth knowing about.
-As a hot new thing which has occurred relatively recently, a discussion of the new definition has a good chance of being in one of the upcoming Part II written papers.
-In short, the new definition is based on organ dysfunction rather than old laboratory definitions of SIRS such as fever and leukocytosis.
+The topic of defining sepsis and SIRS has finally appeared in the CICM Part II as Question 22 from the second paper of 2021.
+The new definition is based on organ dysfunction rather than old laboratory definitions of SIRS such as fever and leukocytosis.
 Much reliance is upon the SOFA organ dysfunction scoring system, and its qSOFA abbreviation.
 The new criteria for sepsis are a vast improvement over the old SIRS paradigm, which was similar in validity to the classical Greek meaning of the word ("a range of processes characterised by putrefaction and a foul smell").

 An excellent overview can also be found at LITFL, where Chris Nickson dissects the old and new definitions.
 The time-poor candidate is directed there, for rapid revision.
 This chapter does to aim to supercede that resource, but rather acts as a series of footnotes to it.
 Because of the novelty of this issue, no RCT-level evidence exists at this stage, and the published resources used to create this summary are composed largely of the following opinionated editorials:

 FOAM multiverse resources beyond LITFL are well prepresented by the piece in PulmCrit ("Top ten problems with the new sepsis definition").
 At the end of the article is a list of resources which includes other notable FOAM blog entries (Rebel EM, FOAMcast, St Elmyn’s) as well as statements from groups opposing Sepsis-3.

 Wherever possible, and operating within the intellectual limitations of this author, these resources have been mixed and distilled into the summary offered here.